sbaumstein/Chess-Pieces/README.md

 # Where-s-Waldo
-Machine Learning Classification Model for solving Where's Waldo puzzles How to Use:
+Machine Learning Classification Model for reading a chess board and determening whether white or black is winning
-Edit test_image_name in main.py with the name of the Where's Waldo image you want the model to solve and run it